 By Scott Umstattd

-Teaching photography to kids is not that hard.
-To teach the basics of photography to kids you only need to know a little bit about two things; the salt and pepper of photography.
+To teach the basics of photography to kids you only need to know a little bit about two things; the salt and pepper of photography:

 Light and composition.

-I teach 5th -12th grade photo and videos classes in Mexico.
+I teach 5th -12th grade photo and videos classes.
 And after a few years, I learned that kids today do not need to learn photography the way I learned photography back in my day.

 I grew up shooting on film as a kid.
 Needless to say, kids don't have a lot of money and the cost of film and the needed prints were well beyond my ability to take photos on a daily basis.